List of municipalities in Nebraska

 Nebraska is a state located in the Midwestern United States.
+As of the 2020 census, 1,961,504 (97.12%) of the 2,018,006 residents of Nebraska lived in a municipality in the 2025 estimate.

-According to the 2020 census, Nebraska was the 37th most populous state with 1,961,504 inhabitants and the 15th largest by land area spanning 76824.17 sqmi of land.
+Nebraska is the 38th-most populous state and 15th-largest by land area, spanning 76815.245 sqmi of land.
+Nebraska is divided into 93 counties and contains 528 municipalities consisting of cities.

+City required

 Incorporated communities in Nebraska are legally classified as cities or villages, depending on their population: a village is a municipality of 100 through 800 inhabitants, whereas a city must have at least 800 inhabitants.
-There are 528 municipalities.
 Of Nebraska's 528 municipalities, 147 are cities and 381 are villages.